 And, as I mentioned above, some lower priced new cars will cost you less over a five-year ownership cycle than opting for the same gently used vehicle.

 Ultimately, if you are in the wealth-building phase of your life, you should likely opt to buy a used car.
-And if you buy a used car that is roughly a decade old you’ll put yourself in an even better financial situation.
+And if you buy a roughly decade old car you’ll put yourself in an even better financial situation.

 Buying a new car can make sense in some situations, but it almost never makes the most sense from a numbers standpoint.
 That is in part because of the opportunity cost associated with your purchase.
 That means that your new car payment will prevent you from investing your money in ways that will have a massive benefit on your financial future.
 If you want to dig even deeper into that decision this opportunity cost calculator is very helpful.

 Putting your hard-earned money to work for you instead of sinking it into a rapidly depreciating asset will have major ramifications on your ability to achieve financial independence.
-The value of that money invested in index funds for the next 30 to 40 years instead of shoveling that cash towards a car payment will give you freedom and peace of mind.
+The value of that money invested in index funds for the next 30 to 40 years instead of shoveling that cash towards a car loan will give you freedom and peace of mind.
+This might be considered good debt instead of bad debt.

-So does buying a new car make sense?
 That depends on a lot of factors, many of which are situation specific.
-But for money nerds who long for the freedom that financial independence can bring, older used cars still come out on top.
+But for money nerds who are still working their way towards financial independence, buying an old car usually still works out financially better.